-By type, the oral care market is segmented as breath fresheners, dental floss, denture care, mouthwashes and rinses, toothbrushes and replacements, toothpaste.
-Toothpaste segment holds a significant share in the market primarily due to high use by all income groups.
-This significant holding is also supported by the introduction of advanced products such as electric and battery-powered toothbrushes.
+By type, the oral care market is segmented as toothbrush, mouthwash, dental floss, toothpaste, and others.
+The toothpaste segment holds a significant share in the market primarily due to high use by all income groups.
+The toothbrush segment is projected to show promising growth.
+This significant growth is supported by the introduction of advanced products such as electric and battery-powered toothbrushes.
 These advanced products provide added benefits such as total mouth cleaning, featuring different modes for usage such as deep clean, daily clean, tongue cleaning, whitening, and massaging.

 By Distribution Channel

-By distribution channel, the oral care market is segmented as supermarkets/hypermarkets, convenience stores, pharmacies, and drug stores, online retail stores, and other distribution channels.
-The convenience stores segment holds a significant share of the market as these are easily accessible to the end-users.
+By distribution channel, the oral care market is segmented as online and offline.
+The offline segment holds a significant share of the market as these are easily accessible to the end-users.

 Geographically, the oral care market is segmented as North America, Europe, Middle East & Africa, Asia-Pacific, and South America.
 The Asia-Pacific holds a significant share of the market.
 This can mainly be attributed to the increase in the number of the geriatric population associated with edentulism, growing prevalence of dental caries and other periodontal diseases in children and adults, increasing healthcare expenditure (coupled with the rising disposable income), rising awareness about oral healthcare, and willingness to spend more on dental care.

 The oral care market is highly fragmented with thousands of manufacturers.
-The players are expanding globally to mirror their customers’ requirement.
+The players are expanding globally to mirror their customers’ requirements.
 As a result, they are increasingly integrating with other players.
-The key players include Colgate-Palmolive Company, The Procter & Gamble Company, Unilever plc., GlaxoSmithKline plc., Johnson & Johnson, Koninklijke Philips, GC Corporation, Lion Corporation, Church & Dwight Co., Henkel AG & Company among others.
+The key players include Colgate-Palmolive Company, Procter & Gamble, Unilever plc., GlaxoSmithKline plc., Johnson & Johnson, Koninklijke Philips, and Lion Corporation among others.